zengbing15/lumos_doc/docs/tutorials/querycells.md

 title: Query on Cells
 ---

-A Cell is the most basic structure that represents a single piece of data in Nervos.
+> A Cell is the most basic structure that represents a single piece of data in Nervos.
 The data contained in a Cell can take many forms, including CKBytes, tokens, code like JavaScript code, or even serialized data like JSON strings.
 For more information about the cell model, see [Cell Data Structure](https://docs.nervos.org/docs/reference/cell) and [CKB RFC](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md#42-cell).

-A CKB DApp must have query functions on cells that are the fundamental functions to support user queries and transaction requests.
-Lumos provides convenient query functions with the support of the `Indexer` and `CellCollector` classes.
+Querying on cells are the fundamental functions for a DApp to respond to user queries and transaction requests.
+Lumos provides the `collector` function in the Lumos indexer and the transaction manager modules, and the `CellCollector` class in the modules of common scripts to support query functions fulfilling specific query options.

-## Indexer.collector Function

-The [Indexer.collector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/indexer/lib/index.js#L242) function can be used to collect cells according to specific query options and returns the cells as the result.

-**Constructor**:

-`collector({ lock = null, type = null, argsLen = -1, data = "any", fromBlock = null, toBlock = null, skip = null }`

-## CellCollector Class
+## Environment

-The [CellCollector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/indexer/lib/index.js#L324) class also supports query on cells, and it has the order query option to order the result by block numbers.

-**Constructor**:

-`{  indexer, {lock = null, type = null, argsLen = -1, data = "any", fromBlock = null,  toBlock = null, order = "asc",  skip = null,}}`
+The following examples are verified on Ubuntu 20.04.2.
+Steps on the other platforms are similar and can be adjusted accordingly.

 ## Examples

-### Query Cells by Lock Script
+### Query Cells by a Lock Script

+The [Indexer.collector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/indexer/lib/index.js#L242) function of the @ckb-lumos/indexer package can be used to collect cells by specific query options (<var>lock</var>, <var>type</var>, <var>argsLeng</var>, <var>data</var>, <var>fromBlock</var>, <var>toBlock</var>, <var>skip</var>) and returns the cells as the result.

+The following example collects the cells for a specific lock script by using the `Indexer.collector` function.

 Example: <u>hellolumos/src/querycells.ts/findCellsbylock()</u>

-The following example collects the cells for a specific lock script.

 ```typescript title="hellolumos/src/querycells.ts"
 import {INDEXER} from "./index";